 Colorectal cancer affects men and women almost equally.
-Among all racial groups in the United States, African Americans have the highest sporadic colorectal cancer incidence and mortality rates.[3,4]
+Among all racial groups in the United States, Black individuals have the highest sporadic colorectal cancer incidence and mortality rates.[3,4]

 Increasing age is the most important risk factor for most cancers.
 Other risk factors for colorectal cancer include the following:

-Evidence supports screening for rectal cancer as a part of routine care for all adults aged 50 years and older, especially for those with first-degree relatives with colorectal cancer, for the following reasons:
+Evidence supports screening for rectal cancer as a part of routine care for all adults aged 50 years and older, especially for those with first-degree relatives with colorectal cancer.
+Reasons include the following:

 Similar to colon cancer, symptoms of rectal cancer may include the following:

 With the exception of obstructive symptoms, these symptoms do not necessarily correlate with the stage of disease or signify a particular diagnosis.